-Home > Recipes > Sides > Slow-Roasted Tomato and Burrata Bruschetta
+Home > Recipes > Sides > Deconstructed Burrata Bruschetta

-Enjoy a delicious blend of creaminess, pungent flavors, and a satisfying crunch with this burrata bruschetta with slow-roasted tomatoes.
+Enjoy a delicious blend of creaminess, pungent flavors, and a satisfying crunch with this deconstructed burrata bruschetta with slow-roasted tomatoes.
 Each mouthful is packed with summer flavors, combining aromatic garlic, gooey cheese, and sweet cherry tomatoes.
-This Italian classic harmoniously balances textures and tastes, making it an irresistible snack or appetizer ideal for sharing.
+This Italian classic harmoniously balances textures and tastes, making it a delicious side or appetizer – ideal for sharing.

 Close-up of a ball of burrata covered with salsa verde and next to slow-roasted tomatoes.